Bernie Sanders was the U S representative for the state's at-large congressional district from 1991 to 2007.

 Bernie Sanders attended James Madison High School, where he was captain of the track team and took third place in the New York City indoor one-mile race.

-Bernie Sanders has described himself as a mediocre college student because the classroom was "boring and irrelevant", while the community was more important to his education.
+In later interviews, Bernie Sanders described himself as a mediocre college student because the classroom was "boring and irrelevant" and said he viewed community activism as more important to his education.

 At the protest, Bernie Sanders said, "We feel it is an intolerable situation when Negro and white students of the university cannot live together in university-owned apartments".